defistate/defistate-client-go/README.md

 There are two ways to run this repository:
 1. Run the Interactive Console (Recommended for Demo)

     Use this to visually explore the graph, look up pools, and watch live blocks.
-Bash

     `go run cmd/console/main.go -config=config.yaml`

 2. Run the Headless Client

     Use this to stream data directly to your application logic or logs (good for background services).
-Bash

     `go run cmd/client/main.go -config=config.yaml`

 ## Architecture